stacktape/nextjs-blog/_blog/BLOG.md

 <!-- In the first test, we will measure latency (response time) by sending requests to the Next.js app. -->

-The goal of the test is to compare average response time from the origins across the environments, when the load is low.
+The goal of the test is to compare an average response time from the origins when the load is low.

-For regular **Lambda** and **Container** environments we will conduct the test twice:
+For regular **Lambda** and **Container** environments, I carry out the test twice:

 - **from the region where environment is deployed** (`eu-west-1`) - simulates a request from a user that is geographically close to the environment
 - **from region distant from environment** (`us-east-1`) - simulates a request from a user that is geographically far away from the environment

-For the **Lambda@Edge** environment we will only conduct one test:
+For the **Lambda@Edge** environment, I only carry out one test:

-- **from region distant from environment** (`us-east-1`) - simulates a request from a user that is geographically far away from the environment, but the Lambda function runs at the Edge closer to the user
+- **from region distant from environment** (`us-east-1`) - simulates a request from a user that is geographically far away from the environment (but the Lambda function still runs at the Edge - close to the user)
-- we will not be conducting the test from `eu-west-1`.
-Considering the way we are testing, the test would be equal to the regular Lambda test above.
+- I will not carry out the test from `eu-west-1`.
+Considering my testing methods, the test would be equal to the regular Lambda test.

-> Note that we are omitting the first response time due to Lambda functions [cold starts](https://docs.aws.amazon.com/lambda/latest/operatorguide/execution-environments.html#cold-start-latency).
+> Note that I am omitting the first response time due to Lambda functions [cold starts](https://docs.aws.amazon.com/lambda/latest/operatorguide/execution-environments.html#cold-start-latency).
 Cold starts can be lengthy, especially considering that the Next.js app Lambda zip package can be quite hefty (reducing the package size is one of the things that the OpenNext community is working on). **The cold starts are something to consider, but for the purposes of this test, it would skew our results.** In production environments, the problem with cold starts can be mitigated by using [warmer](https://docs.stacktape.com/compute-resources/nextjs-website/#using-warmer).
 >
 > Requests are sent one at a time in a following way:
 >
-> - For `Container` environment we will send requests to `HTTP API Gateway` which delivers traffic to containers.
+> - For `Container` environment I send requests to `HTTP API Gateway` which delivers traffic to containers.
-> - For `Lambda` environments we will use `Lambda URL` (we realize that calling Lambda URL is not the way Cloudfront calls the Lambda@Edge, but it is the closest we can get ATM).
+> - For `Lambda` environments I use `Lambda URL` (I realize that calling Lambda URL is not the way Cloudfront calls the Lambda@Edge, but it is the closest we can get ATM).

 ### Results